olli-e/ISRT/README.md

 # ISRT - Insurgency Sandstorm RCon Tool v1.5 released on XXth of Februrary 2022

 ISRT is a python 3.9/PyQt5/SQLite3-based RCON and Query Tool for Insurgency Sandstorm Server Administrators.
+Currently I do not further develop the softwre, as it has proven to be stable and working without any major flaws.

 Release Infos:
 1. Cleaned up Code and removed a tiny error in Main program
-2.
+2. Removed links to my old website www.isrt.info

 General Features:
 <li>Integrated 131 custom maps</li>